 Description:This bronze coin was minted in Ephesus, a city of great importance to the ancient Greeks and home to the famed Temple of Artemis, one of the Seven Wonders of the Ancient World.
 The obverse side of this ancient coin shows a bee.
 The Greeks believed the bee was the sacred insect that bridged the natural world to the afterlife.
 Beehives were used as tomb decorations and some tombs were even shaped as beehives.

 The bee was also an emblem of the priestesses Potnia "The Pure Mother Bee", which in classical Ephesus, applied to the goddesses Artemis and Demeter.
 Priestesses worshipping these goddesses were called "Bees."
 Homer states that Apollo's gift of prophecy first came to him from three bee maidens.
 The ancient Greeks also associated lips anointed with honey with the gift of eloquence.
-In Greek mythology, Artemis was the goddess of hunting and the stag, shown on the reverse of this coin kneeling with an astragalos above, was the only animal she held sacred.
+In Greek mythology, Artemis was the goddess of hunting and the stag, shown on the reverse of this coin kneeling, was the only animal she held sacred.